 Tactic: Rely on the default user interface for functionality that requires navigating across multiple objects/entities/tables.

-Tactic: Rely on users to manually add series of tasks that are common to a process such as new client onboarding
+Tactic: Rely on users to manually add a series of tasks that are common to a process, such as new client onboarding

-Strategy: Define key tasks, timing and responsibilities for a process such as new client onboarding.
-Create automation that will auto-populate a list with a set of tasks that are common to a specific business process.
+Strategy: Define key tasks, timing, and responsibilities for a process such as new client onboarding.
+Create an automation that will auto-populate a list with a set of tasks that are common to a specific business process.
 Develop rules that determine what happens when dates are missed.

-Tactic: Purchase a third party application that turns out to be only a partial solution to a set of business requirements.
+Tactic: Purchase a third-party application that is only a partial solution to a specific business requirement.

 Strategy: Determine whether a third-party app will address the requirement sufficiently.
 If necessary, develop the solution from the ground up using the CRM system’s development tools.
 Get a more complete solution and avoid an additional subscription cost.

 Tactic: Many B2B companies do little more than declare that they are now doing Account Based Marketing.